yovchenko/portfolio/README.md

 # portfolio
-Sorry,the website is under construction.
+Sorry,the app is under construction.